danreedy/acts_as_temporary/README.md

 ## Requirements

-This project builds upon ActiveRecord.
-In theory this should work with nothing outside of a Rails application
+This project builds upon ActiveRecord and for that reason you must use it within a Rails application.
+Currently this gem has only been tested against a rails 3.1 application.

 ## Installation